 How I do I complete the data entry section if I saw a bumblebee but couldn’t identify it to species?
 In the species column enter Bumblebee.
 Then select which section you saw the unidentified bumblebee in and enter how many of which caste (if known, if not put the number of individuals in the unknown column).

 Can I edit my data after I have submitted it?
 If the data you entered for a BeeWalk is incorrect, you can edit this via 'my walks', choosing the walk you need to correct, then re-enter the data and submit.
 This will overwrite the previous data submitted.
 Any corrections need to be made before the end of the year.

 Can I download my own records?
 The website doesn’t currently support this facility, but if you email us at email@example.com specifying the transect, we can download the data and send you your records.

 What happens to the records?
 At the end of the season all the records are downloaded and analysed by our Science Manager.
-The ultimate aim – once we’ve got enough years’ data – is to start analysing population trends across Britain, but we’re also investigating habitat use and flower visitation, amongst other things.
+The ultimate aim is to start analysing population trends across Britain, but we’re also investigating habitat use and flower visitation, amongst other things.

 How do I find out the latest results of the survey scheme?
+See the latest annual report here for full results.
 The mid-season BeeWalk e-newsletter provides an overview of the year so far for bumblebees from the information submitted to date.
 The end of season BeeWalk e-newsletter provides the results of that year’s complete survey season.
 Not on the BeeWalk enewsletter mailing list?
 If you'd like to recieve this please email firstname.lastname@example.org and let us know.